philpax/philpax.github.io/content/notes/AI/Training a FLUX LoRA locally with NixOS.md

 True
 ```

-If you do not see `True`, God help you and good luck.
+If you do not see `py:True`, God help you and good luck.
 The above shell _should_ work for getting you to a valid Python+CUDA-on-NixOS environment, but with a stack that's this brittle, who knows?

 Once you're good to go, you can run the training command.
 Consider tweaking: